exasol/transformers-extension/doc/user_guide/invoke_models.md

 ### Text Generation UDF

 This UDF aims to consistently predict the continuation of the given text.
-The length of the text to be generated is limited by the `max_length` parameter.
+The length of the text to be generated is limited by the `max_new_tokens` parameter.

 Example usage: